nicothegoat/gmod-ramen/README.md

 - `noodle <PLAYER> [<TIME>]`
 	Bans the player from picking up props (and placing/removing nails, if that is enabled).
-	`TIME` (optional) specifies when the ban should expire - if set to 0, the ban will expire once the map is changed, otherwise it will expire after the specified amount of minutes.
+	`TIME` (optional) specifies when the ban should expire - if set to 0, it will expire once the map is changed, otherwise it will expire after the specified amount of minutes.

 - `unnoodle <PLAYER>`